 Ref: Education (Independent School Standards) (England) Regulations 2014

 Getting your policies on your school website doesn't have to be a hard job.
-If you follow the guidance and tips in our School Website Requirements Guide you will be well on your way to getting it right!
+If you follow the guidelines and tips in our School Website Requirements guide you will be well on your way to getting it right!
 Below are a couple of examples of schools who are doing it well.

 Within these policies, the schools have personalised each of them to fit their setting.

 We can't state strongly enough how important this is across so many areas of compliance.

 This is especially important if you are an academy.
 Whilst it is acceptable to publish the MAT policy it is vital that you tweak it to reflect your setting.